affekri/QuickEconomy/README.md

 ### QuickEconomy

 The `/quickeconomy` command displays helpful information about the plugin.
-The subcommand
+This command also has some subcommands:
+`/quickeconomy setup` shows your current plugin setup.
+`/quickeconomy migrate` lets you migrate from file mode to SQL mode or the other way around.
+`/quickeconomy rollback` lets you reset all balances and transactions to a past date and time.
+This only works in SQL mode.

 ## Signs